-Earning an associate degree, certificate or other award from one of the best community colleges in Utah can set you up for success, whether your goal is to join the workforce after graduation or transfer to one of the hundreds of bachelor's degree programs at Utah universities.
+Earning an associate degree, certificate or other award from one of the best community colleges in Utah can set you up for success, whether you intend to join the workforce after graduation or transfer to one of the hundreds of bachelor's degree programs at Utah universities.

 There are around 10 nonprofit public and private two-year schools in Utah.
 Public colleges in the state belong to either the Utah System of Higher Education (USHE) or the Utah System of Technical Colleges, depending on the range of programs they offer.
 Private schools in the state are largely independent and may have religious affiliation.

 We gathered data from the National Center for Education Statistics (NCES) to calculate scores for the best Utah community colleges and rank the top finishers in order.
-Check out the list below and see how those top schools can help you reach your academic and career goals.
+Check out the list below and see how these top schools might help you reach your academic and career goals.